yasenstar/protege_pizza/README.md

 # 🌍 The EKA Journey

-This project began as an exploration of the legendary Pizza.owl tutorial created by Michael DeBellis and the Protégé community.
+This project began as an exploration of the legendary `Pizza.owl` tutorial created by Michael DeBellis and the Protégé community.

-Over time it evolved into a broader engineering journey:
+Over time it evolved into a broader journey, I use `Pizza.owl` as a controlled environment for teaching ontology engineering as an engineering discipline:

 ```text
 Pizza.owl